People Energy Review and Rates

 - Direct Debit: Customers may pay by direct debit

 - By Mail: You can mail a cheque straight to the People Energy postal address.

 Is People Energy right for me?

 People Energy is a small, relatively new retailer and is a viable alternative to the big utility companies.
-Its rates and discounts seem reasonable and could prove more affordable than some other retailers out there, however, information on its website is vague, so be sure to carefully enquire about what you’re getting into before signing up with People Energy.
+Its rates seem reasonable and could prove more affordable than some other retailers out there, however, information on its website is vague, so be sure to carefully enquire about what you’re getting into before signing up with People Energy.
 If you want a retailer that cares about its customers, it might be worth giving People Energy a chance to live up to its claims.
 If you are passionate about renewable energy however, then perhaps shop around.